gap-packages/francy/js/packages/francy-extension-jupyter/lab.README.md

 This is part of the Francy project, please check documentation [here](https://github.com/gap-packages/francy).

-A JupyterLab extension for rendering mime 'application/vnd.francy+json'.
+A JupyterLab extension for rendering MIME Type 'application/vnd.francy+json'.

 ## Install